-She moves into a house in Notting Hill with Angela (Anneke Wills) and Dee (Suzanna Leigh) and the trio experience the world of Swinging London over the course of a weekend filled with parties, blossoming friendships, and romantic encounters with Keith (Ian McShane) and Nikko (Klaus Kinski).
+She moves into a house in Kensington with Angela (Anneke Wills), Dee (Suzanna Leigh), Marion (Rosemary Nichols), and Cobber (Colleen Fitzpatrick) – along with Dee’s gay brother Paddy (Tony Tanner) – and experiences the world of Swinging London filled with parties, blossoming friendships, and romantic encounters.

 Still with teddies tucked in their beds, the girls are underprepared for the freedoms of sexually liberated London, and the bad sorts that shark its depths.